LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

   and `structuralNavigate('nextPeerContext')` programmatically.
 - An optional generated, `aria-hidden`, pointer-transparent box can follow the active context boundary or heading range.
 It is disabled by default and never enters target discovery or page focus.
+A non-interactive tab protrudes from an available box edge and labels an authored heading context only as `h1` through `h6`; unheaded contexts do not receive a fabricated rank.
 - A heading range is capped by the nearest authored composed-DOM wrapper that groups that heading with a following exposed target, when that wrapper ends before the enclosing semantic context.
 This keeps final heading families